 That being said, Vibram soles are also another great option that can offer a durable alternative to rubber.
 They will usually cost you a few extra bucks, but in some cases, they will outlast their rubber counterparts.

 The two most popular construction types used for work boots are Goodyear welt and cement direct attach.
 While each offers its own pros and cons, Goodyear welt is going to be the most durable of the two.

 However, with landscaping jobs, flexibility is just as important as durability.
-For that reason, a lot of the top outdoors footwear will have the cement construction so as to not add any additional weight and ensure that workers don’t have their movement restricted.
+For that reason, a lot of the top outdoor boots will have the cement construction so as to not add any additional weight and ensure that workers don’t have their movement restricted.
 This versatility is something you should consider when choosing your ideal boots for landscaping.

 Another often overlooked factor when picking out footwear is the weight.
 When you’re walking around for hours a day, even a few extra ounces can make a noticeable difference.

 Certain features add extra weight, and so it’s important that you get boots that cover all of your needs without a bunch of extras that don’t apply to your line of work.

 Here are some of the heaviest features in work boots: